Whether you’re already a YouTuber or are considering starting your own YouTube channel, you may wonder how much money YouTubers make?

-As previously mentioned, there are a lot of factors that affect the amount of money a YouTube content creator can earn.
+As previously mentioned, there are a lot of factors that affect the number of decent money YouTubers earns.

-Income can vary widely, from one end of the spectrum where some people are making nothing at all to the other end where creators are making millions every year.
+Income can vary widely, from one end of the spectrum where some people make nothing at all to the other end where creators make millions every year.

 Below is a screenshot of what I make on my own channel.
 This consists of explainer videos, tutorials, lecture-style content, and income reports.

-The good news is, if you can create high-quality, useful, and engaging content for your audience and comply with YouTube’s policies, you will eventually start to make money.
+The good news is if you can create high-quality, helpful, and engaging content for your audience and comply with YouTube’s policies, you will eventually start to make money from your YouTube account.
 And if you continue doing this, your income can only grow as your channel and reach expand.